Finite Entanglement Entropy of Black Holes: Super-renormalizability and finiteness

-which is the general structure of divergences. $\beta^{(0)}_{G_N}$ and $\beta^{(2)}_{G_N}$ are numerical constants depending only on the non-running coupling constants in front of higher derivative terms.
-So, in particular, in the case of monomial form factors there are no other subleading divergences than the ones already present in \eqref{eq:DivCutoff}.
-Specifically this means that in formula \eqref{eq:betaGN} $\beta^{(0)}_{G_N}=0$.

-Therefore, contrary to what happens in DIMREG, in cut-off regularization scheme we have an infinite renormalization of $G_N$.
+Therefore, contrary to what happens in DR, in cut-off regularization scheme we have an infinite renormalization of $G_N$.
+This is very crucial in determining the correct form of the entanglement or conical entropy \cite{Nodimreg}.
 However, we can add other operators to the action, without changing the perturbative spectrum or affecting unitarity, in such a way that the beta function for $G_N$ will be vanishing.
-Useful operators giving contribution to $\beta_{G_N}$ only linear in their front coefficients are: \be s_a {\bf R}^2 \Box^{\gamma-1} {\bf R} , \,\, s_b {\bf Ric}^2 \, \Box^{\gamma-1} {\bf R} , \,\, s_c {\bf Riem}^2 \, \Box^{\gamma-1} {\bf R} , ... \, . \ee When the background field method is employed all the above operators contribute to the beta function of $G_N$ linearly in $s_a$, $s_b$, $s_c$, etc, namely \be \beta_{G_N} = k^2\sum_i s_i \times {c}_i \, + \dots \, , \ee where $\dots$ means contributions from other local or nonlocal operators or the potential ${\bf V}$.
-The coefficientts $c_i$ are c-numbers inversely proportional to the coupling constants in front of the highest derivative terms quadratic in curvature.
-Since the above equation is linear in $s_i$ it can always be solved for one of the coefficients $s_i$.
-Therefore, in this modified theory there is no renormalization of the Newton constant.
-This result is one-loop exact because there are no divergences from two loops upwards.
-When gravity is coupled to matter we still have super-renormalizability if the matter sector is not self-interacting (see \cite{universality}).
-However, a weakly nonlocal extension of gauge interactions \cite{universality}, together with the fermionic and scalar sector of the standard model of particle physics, will be sufficient \cite{Tombo, universality} to achieve super-renormalizability also for self-interacting matter.
+Useful operators giving contribution to $\beta_{G_N}$ only linear in their front coefficients are: \be s_a {R}^2 \Box^{\gamma-1} { R} , \,\, s_b {\bf Ric}^2 \, \Box^{\gamma-1} { R} , \,\, s_c {\bf Riem}^2 \, \Box^{\gamma-1} { R} , ... \quad \ee When the background field method is employed all the above operators contribute to the beta function of $G_N$ linearly in $s_a$, $s_b$, $s_c$, etc, namely \be \beta_{G_N} = k^2\sum_i s_i \times {c}_i \, + \dots \, , \ee where $\dots$ means contributions from other local or non-local operators or the terms in $ V_K$ present in the full theory \eqref{theory}.
+The coefficients $c_i$ are c-numbers inversely proportional to the coupling constants in front of the highest derivative terms (of the type $\omega_\gamma{\cal R}\square^\gamma {\cal R}$) quadratic in curvature, which result from the UV behaviour of the form-factor.
+Actually, the numerical coefficients $c_i$ carry energy dimension because of the omega coefficients hidden there.
+In total they conspire with the dimensionful parameters $s_i$ making the correct energy square dimension on both sides of the above equation.